mistifyio/lochness/README.md

 ```go
 func (h *Hypervisor) Heartbeat(ttl time.Duration) error
 ```
-Heartbeat announces the avilibility of a hypervisor.
+Heartbeat announces the availability of a hypervisor.
 In general, this is useful for service announcement/discovery.
 Should be ran from the hypervisor, or something monitoring it.